APUtils/StretchScrollView/README.md

 Cartfile:

 ```
-github "APUtils/StretchScrollView" ~> 4.3
+github "APUtils/StretchScrollView" ~> 5.0
 ```

-Then add both `StretchScrollView` and `APExtensionsViewState` frameworks to your project.
+Then add both `StretchScrollView` and `ViewState` frameworks to your project.
+Remove `APExtensionsViewState` dependency if you previously had it.

 #### CocoaPods